 N.B.
-Do not expect that you come up with the of an undue hardship that immigration will bow down and accept it.
+Do not expect that you come up with the claim of an undue hardship that immigration will bow down and accept it.
 The officials are typically instructed to demand this to be proven and only reluctantly will accept an exemption.
 You need to show real and serious reasons!
 Why all this commotion?
 German parliament wants to curb forced or promised marriages as some Arabic or Persian cultures know.
 The hate word in this regard is "Kopftuch (headscarf)" or Kopftuchmädchen (headscraf wearing girl).
-Dare to ask any German about this reckon to hearing a long serenade...
+Dare to ask any German about this and prepare for listening to a long serenade...

 How much do I have to speak to enter Germany?
 What is “simple knowledge of German”?